DillanImans/TumorClassificationUsingViT/README.md

 # Tumor Classification using a Vision Transformer

 ### Project Desc
 Classifying MRI scans between tumor and healthy brains using a Vision Transformer.
+My first ever trial with all this AI stuff :)
 <br/>

 ### Project Characteristics